voxmedia/data-projects/verge-drones-over-america/readme.md

 ## File Descriptions

-### drones-full.csv
+### drone-data-full.csv
-Full, unedited, list of all drone exemptions (last update: Aug 24, 2015)
+Full, unedited, list of all drone exemptions (data up-to-date as of Aug 31, 2015)

+### drone-data-processed.csv
+Exemptions categorized by their application, grouped by month (data up-to-date as of Aug 31, 2015)

 <!--
 #### drones-full-address.csv